-- 7 Look at the expression in bold from the article.
-Discuss in pairs what you think it means.
-Then choose the best option to complete sentences (1-5). - "... all of us ... have a strong sense of belonging ..." - 1 It doesn't have / make any sense to emigrate if you are happy where you are. - 2 Most people want a secure job.
-It's common / usual sense. - 3 She has a great sense of humor / comedy. - 4 My parents did a lot for me, so I feel a sense of necessity / duty to look after them now. - 5 I always get lost in big cities.
+7 Look at the expression in bold from the article.
+Then choose the best option to complete sentences 1-5.

+all of us ... have a strong sense of belonging ...

+- 1 It doesn't have / make any sense to emigrate if you are happy where you are. - 2 Most people want a secure job.
+It's common / usual sense. - 3 She has a great sense of humour / comedy. - 4 My parents did a lot for me, so I feel a sense of necessity / duty to look after them now. - 5 I always get lost in big cities.
 I have a terrible sense of direction / location.

-Speaking / my life
+Speaking my life

 8 Look at the questionnaire and answer the questions.
-Then take turns asking and answering the questions with your partner.
+Then take turns to ask and answer the questions with your partner.
 Does family have a strong influence in your lives?